 Your credit score is used for approval so very good to excellent credit may be necessary.
 In some instances, you can add a cosigner to increase your chances.
 The alternative is to wait until you’ve improved your credit before proceeding with a refinance.
 Review your credit report to ensure accuracy and use a free credit score app to check your score and learn how to improve them.

 Do you have a cosigner?

 Refinancing high-interest rate student can save you thousands.
-You may have a stable job and good income and credit but the lender still requires a cosigner.
+You may have a stable job and good income and credit but the lender still require a cosigner.
 Think deeply about asking a family member or friend to cosign a loan.
 They’ll be on the hook if you decide to stop paying on them.
 Some private lenders offer a cosigner release agreement.
 It releases a cosigner from the loan without having to refinance or sign new terms.

 Are you planning to apply for loan forgiveness?

 Federal loans are eligible for loan forgiveness or cancellation under the Public Service Loan Forgiveness program or Teacher Loan Forgiveness program.
 If you are in public service, you have additional benefits that you may lose after refinancing.